stIncMale/stincmale.github.io/_posts/2013-01-01-charset-vs-encoding.md

     [16-bit unsigned integers representing UTF-16 code units](https://docs.oracle.com/javase/specs/jls/se17/html/jls-4.html#jls-4.2).
-    This is because the Java language was unfortunate enough to appear when Unicode was still representing all abstract characters as 16-bit numbers, i.e., it was representing less characters than it currently does.
+    This is because the Java language was unfortunate enough to appear when Unicode was still representing all abstract characters as 16-bit numbers, i.e., it was representing less characters than it does currently.
 Since then, the Java SE [`String`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) class
     gained methods that can work with Unicode code points, but the [`char`](https://docs.oracle.com/javase/specs/jls/se17/html/jls-4.html#jls-4.2) stayed unchanged